Chilluminati91/Huawei-Matebook-X-Pro-2020-Hackintosh/README2.md

     *   Virtualization Technology: Disabled
 6. Insert the Opencore Stick, Boot your Matebook while holding F12 and select the USB drive.
 Navigate to Install macOS and press enter.
 Go through the macOS Installer.
 This will take a while (do not turn off the Laptop if it seems like its frozen) and a couple of automatic reboots.
 You will get a blackscreen after reaching the Apple logo.
 Close the lid for a second and open it again.
 This is necessary every time you boot macOS.
 7. Go through the macOS Setup and once you reach the desktop, go to settings -> Trackpad and disable ForceTouch.

+### Thanks to:

+*   The [Dortania Team](https://dortania.github.io/OpenCore-Install-Guide/) for their incredible guide and documentation
+*   [moh.96](https://www.tonymacx86.com/members/moh-96.1994677/) and [BlvckBytes](https://www.tonymacx86.com/members/blvckbytes.1808868/) for the battery hotpatch
+*   Rehabman for a lot of great guides and general knowledge
+*   [Laozhiang](https://github.com/laozhiang/MateBook_13_14_XPro-Hackintosh) for a general idea on how to handle this laptop
+*   The [OpenCore Team](https://github.com/acidanthera/OpenCorePkg/releases) for this brilliant bootloader